Best FPS Mouse for 2020

 - Rated for 20 million clicks of use

-Not everyone needs the best and most in-depth GPS mouse around, and if you're not in need of the latest tech or the most complex combination of buttons around, the Razer DeathAdder Elite offers solid performance for only around $25 on Amazon.
-This may be a basic mouse, but it promises an upper DPI range that can surprisingly compete with the best in class HERO sensor from Logitech.
-And the Razer DeathAdder Elite manages to pack seven fully customizable buttons into the relatively small frame.
+Not everyone needs the best and most in-depth FPS gaming mouse around, and if you're not in need of the latest tech or the most complex combination of buttons around, the Razer DeathAdder Elite gaming mouse offers solid performance for only around $25 on Amazon.
+This may be a basic gaming mouse, but the Razer DeathAdder Elite promises an upper DPI range that can surprisingly compete with the best in class HERO sensor from Logitech we mentioned earlier.
+Furthermore, the Razer DeathAdder Elite manages to pack seven fully customizable buttons into the relatively small frame and price point.

-Of course, it wouldn't be a Razer product if it didn't support RGB customization.
-16.8 million different color combinations are available in total, and they can be synced up with your other Razer devices if you're so inclined.
+Of course, it wouldn't be a Razer gaming product if it didn't support RGB lighting color customization.
+16.8 million different color combinations are available in total, and they can be synced up with your other Razer devices, if you're so inclined, for a truly unique battle station.
 In more practical terms, the ergonomics here are smart, as it employs small bumps along the wheel for more natural and precise performance in the heat of battle.

 - Scroll wheel is ridged and rubberized